 When a member selects an alternate method of receipt as described above, this selection will remain in effect until the member submits a request in writing for a different method.
 Your request for a different method will be completed by Blue Cross and Blue Shield within three working days of receiving the request.
-If you enroll in another Blue Cross and Blue Shield health plan or a health plan offered by Blue Cross and Blue Shield of Massachusetts HMO Blue, Inc., you should call the Blue Cross and Blue Shield customer service office as this may affect the delivery of your Summary of Health Plan Payments explanation forms.
+If you enroll in another Blue Cross and Blue Shield health plan or a health plan offered by Blue Cross and Blue Shield customer service office as this may affect the delivery of your Summary of Health Plan Payments explanation forms.